 The answer is straightforward: Performance & Reliability.
 Nobody likes to find food stains remaining on cutlery, plates, pots and pans at the end of a wash.
 Overall, more than a third of respondents (37%) cite performance as their biggest concern.

-The quality of a machine’s wash performance places well above that other perennial dishwasher concern, Value for Money, which was only the major factor for 20% of survey respondents.
+The quality of a machine’s wash performance places well above that other perennial dishwasher concern, Value for Money, which was the major factor for a quarter of survey respondents.

 Here’s the full rundown of what the dishwasher consumers in our survey say are the main things they consider when rating their purchases.